ranyitz/rules-manager/README.md

 ## Supported IDEs

 - **Cursor**: Rules are installed as individual `.mdc` files in the Cursor rules directory

+## Future Plans

+We're planning to expand support to additional IDEs in future releases:

-- **Windsurf**: Rules are concatenated into a single `.windsurfrules` file in the Windsurf configuration directory
+- **Windsurf**: Support for the Windsurf IDE is planned for an upcoming release, which will concatenate rules into a single `.windsurfrules` file.

 ## Recipes